-If you leave the Company and all affiliated employers and your VESTED account balance is greater than \$1,000, you may leave your money in the Plan until April 1st of the year following the calendar year in which you attain age $70\frac{1}{2}$ or, if later, the April 1st of the calendar year following the calendar year in which you terminated employment at which time distributions must begin.
+If you leave the Company and all affiliated employers and your VESTED account balance is greater than \$1,000, you may leave your money in the Plan until April 1st of the year following the calendar year in which you attain age 72 (if you were born after June 30, 1949) or age $70\frac{1}{2}$ (if you were born before July 1, 1949) or, if later, the April 1st of the calendar year following the calendar year in which you terminated employment at which time distributions must begin.

 As a terminated employee, go to Connect (https://connect.mmc.com), select a region and click Transamerica to complete Plan transactions and obtain forms.
 While your money remains in the Plan, you can: